Contract Ethics: Evolutionary Biology and the Human Moral Sentiments

-When anti-meritarian policies spread, ever more individuals begin to think only chumps and suckers do right things.
-To maintain power, the high priests of ultra-conservatism and ultra-liberalism distract screwees or brow beat them.
-Fine lines exist between warranted cooperation and destructive cooperation.
+When anti-meritarian policies spread, more individuals begin to think only chumps and do right things.
+To maintain power, the high priests of distract screwees or brow beat them.
+Fine lines exist between warranted cooperation and harmful cooperation.

-Despite rhetoric to the contrary, power markets theories (often mistakenly referred to as free market theories) are distributive.
-They treat wealth as if it were in a pile to distribute.
-The powerful pretend the influences of luck, beauty, heredity, culture, corruption, capital, others’ technologies, public policies are small.
+Despite rhetoric to the contrary, power market theories, often mistakenly referred to as free market theories, are distributive.
+They treat wealth as if it were in a pile to distribute to the top.
+The powerful pretend the influences of luck, beauty, heredity, culture, corruption, capital, others’ technologies, and thousands of crooked public policies that benefit themselves are small.
 Forty percent of the individuals on the Forbes 500 were born there, and the majority of the remainder had enormous help from family members.

 An intriguing example of Kahane’s ideas: According to The Washington Monthly, Arthur Laffer, known for the “supply” side, free lunch, Laffer Curve, which he persuaded many rich people to believe by the difficult tactic of telling them what they wanted to hear, now spends his time offering his services to small companies.
 Allegedly, he agrees to join their boards, the companies advertise his appointment, then he says no thanks and sues the companies for the stock they were going to pay him.
 The companies pay him because they can not afford the lawsuits.
 Laffer is also a member of Time’s 100 greatest minds of the century.

-The noble effort to strip loyalties based on genes and geography inadvertently stripped loyalties based on morality.
+The effort to strip loyalties based on genes and geography also stripped loyalties based on morality.
 Selfishness gets wrapped in virtuous rhetoric because at least it is not based on genes or geography.

-It is subjectivist; overemphasizes genetics and vague fairness; distorts other moral theories and is too provincial.
+It is subjectivist, overemphasizing genetics and vague fairness, distorting other moral theories.

-It fails to give enough weight to consequentialist and deontological considerations.
-Ethics is more than sociobiology and social contracts.
-Overly concerned with community standards of fairness, it lacks emphasis on accurate standards.
+It fails to give enough weight to consequentialist considerations.
+Ethics is much more than sociobiology and social contracts.
+Overly concerned with community standards, it lacks emphasis on accurate standards.

 Like many books, Kahane uses specious aphorisms to introduce chapters.
 This work is not as meritarian as it claims to be.
-The idea that socialist systems, systems where the government tries to control all production and distribution of wealth, can be fair is preposterous.
+The idea that socialist systems, systems where governments try to control all production and distribution of wealth, can be fair is preposterous.
 Kahane overemphasizes status and consumerism as sources of meaning.

 Worth reading.
 151p (H) 1995